 In 1996, our church decentralized and became eight small group-based churches in Pennsylvania, USA along with three other churches in the nations of Kenya, Uganda and New Zealand.
 Consequently we turned over the leadership and ministry of the church to eight “senior elders” and their leadership teams.
-We often use the term “senior elder” rather than “pastor” because the primary leader of a church may or may not have the actual gift of a pastor.

 An Apostolic Movement

 Since that time, we have had the joy of seeing dozens of churches planted and others join the DOVE International family.
-Currently, approximately 350 small group-based congregations and house churches serve together with the DOVE family from many nations of the world including: the United States, Barbados, Brazil, Bulgaria, Canada, Colombia, Democratic Republic of Congo, Guatemala, Haiti, India, Ireland, Kenya, Myanmar, the Netherlands, Peru, the Philippines, Rwanda, Scotland, South Africa and Uganda.
+Currently, over 400 small group-based congregations and house churches serve together with the DOVE family from many nations of the world including: the United States, Barbados, Brazil, Bulgaria, Canada, Colombia, Democratic Republic of Congo, Guatemala, Haiti, India, Ireland, Kenya, Myanmar, the Netherlands, Peru, the Philippines, Rwanda, Scotland, South Africa and Uganda.
 We continue to trust God for many more new churches to be started for a new generation of believers in Christ in the nations.

 Spiritual parenting is key